sighupio/permission-manager/docs/how-to-contribute.md

 - A backend server, written in Go, providing a users access management API built on top fo the K8s APIs
   - users are modeled as CRD objects stored, using the K8s APIs, into ETCD
-- An single-page web application, built using the ReactJS framework
-  - in production, the UI will be compiled to a go file using [statik](https://github.com/rakyll/statik), so that a single binary can be deployed to the K8s cluster
+- An single-page web application, built using the ReactJS framework compiled to a go file using [statik](https://github.com/rakyll/statik), so that a single binary can be deployed to the K8s cluster.
-  - during development, the UI can be executed indipendently from the backend server in order to ease development iterations

-Operators of the cluster can define permissions templates to be used by Permission Manager to create new Users declaring in the cluster `ClusterRole` objects with the following naming convention: `template-namespaced-resources___<template-name>`.
+Operators of the cluster can define permissions templates to be used by Permission Manager to create new Users declaring in the cluster `ClusterRole` objects with the following naming convention:
+`template-namespaced-resources___<template-name>`.

 Note that in a future version of the software, the current naming convention will be replaced by CRDs and/or labels